Ryan S. Blinston

-Ryan Scott Blinston (born August 26, 1983) is an American serial killer and arsonist who murdered three women in Oroville, California, between May and June 2020.
+Ryan Scott Blinston (born August 26, 1983) is an American spree killer and arsonist who murdered three women in Oroville, California, between May and June 2020.
 His modus operandi typically consisted of murdering clients he worked for at his tree-trimming job.
 Blinston was caught by a SWAT team while attempting to murder another man with a hatchet.
 He was later found guilty of the murders and sentenced to life in prison without the possibility of parole.

 Early life

 Little is known about Blinston's childhood.
-Born in California on August 26, 1983, he first came to attention of law enforcement in 2006, when Blinston, then 22, stole a black Ford Explorer in Hanover, New Hampshire, and kept it his possession for three days.
+Born in California on August 26, 1983, he first came to attention of law enforcement in 2006, at age 22, when he stole a black Ford Explorer in Hanover, New Hampshire, and kept it in his possession for three days.
 He was convicted on a felony theft charge.
 He moved back to California afterwards, where, in 2013, he burglarized three homes, stealing three guns and a Lexus.
 He was imprisoned for these crimes at Pleasant Valley State Prison in Coalinga, California.